 Claimants are asking how long after PIP assessment do you get a decision.
-To the dismay of those on disability benefits PIP waiting times have seen a sharp rise in 2017.
+To the dismay of people on disability benefits PIP waiting times have seen a sharp rise again.

-What is that Personal Independence Payment decision timescale?
+What is the Personal Independence Payment decision timescale?
 It is how long the process takes from the first registration to finding out whether claimants will get PIP.

 Figures released show the current waiting time for the disability benefit test results.
 They reveal the times have almost doubled when compared to those of the previous six months.

 People referred for a test in April waited an average of nine weeks.
 That is a steep rise from an average of waiting only five weeks in October 2016.

 Being left in limbo for many months is causing distress for claimants.
 Many of whom suffer from serious health conditions.
 The typical disorders include cancer, multiple sclerosis, anxiety, dementia, and severe depression.

 The Department for Work and Pensions handles these benefit claims.
 They admitted that 'PIP clearance times' had risen over the first six months of 2017.

 How do these so-called clearance times get measured?
 It goes from the moment of referral to the time when DWP decide to grant the benefits (or not).
 As a rule, private firms like Capita and Atos will act as the 'assessment provider'.